anywhichway/reasondb/README.md

 `<uniqueKeyName>` - The property to add to objects to uniquely identify them.
 Using anything other than "@key" has not been heavily tested at this point.

-`<storageType>` - The currently available storage types are listed below. **Note***: For all storage types except MemStrore, LocalStore, and LocalForageStore you will need to install the associated npm packages for production.
+`<storageType>` - The currently available storage types are listed below. **Note***: For all storage types except MemStore, LocalStore, and LocalForageStore you will need to install the associated npm packages for production.
 They are only listed as dev dependencies in the ReasonDB/package.json file.
 This keeps the primary ReasonDB code smaller.

 1) `ReasonDB.JSONBlockStore` provides a high-speed server based disk store for NodeJS that can be manually inspected using a regular JavaScript editor. `<nameOrPath>` is a path relative to the execution context of NodeJS where data should be stored. **Note**: Although the files can be inspected using an editor, they should not be edited.
 The records are legal JSON, but they are also stored in fixed length blocks which can be corrupted by editing.